jaayfree13/OmniScriptWebPresence/Team-Members.md

 ## Jaaylin Martin, Front-End Development, Product and UI Design
 <img height="300" width="250" src="https://cdn.discordapp.com/attachments/1152272739428728913/1231013227438149753/Me.JPG?ex=66356968&is=6622f468&hm=1dc7b8f9428610457cfdcd26159588b94bd4492a2436117494baaa2a257a8133&"/>
-I am a software engineer with a BS in Computer Science with a minor in Animation.
+I am a software engineer with a BS in Computer Science and a minor in Animation from the Univiersity of Utah.
 My main interests are in web development and programming creative applications.
+I really enjoy brainstorming ideas and being able to create a prototpye which builds upon itself to become a full fledged creation.
+As for languages, react has been fantastic to learn and use!
+However, when I need to code something that's not a website, I like to use C# and C++.
+I am a highly motivated person with aspirations to create great things and believe technology is the perfect catalysty to get things moving.
 With a bit of innovation, artistic vision, and problem-solving, anything is achievable!
 Contact :  jaayfree13@gmail.com

 ## Jonathan Waung, Database